Product

 Best Windows AIOLenovo Yoga AIO 27QHD display with a built-in wireless phone charger

-Best for creative professionalsHP OmniStudio X 324K display with discrete graphics for creative work
+Best for creative professionalsHP OmniStudio X 32Large, bright 4K display ideal for creative work

-Best for businessLenovo ThinkCentre M90a Pro Gen 6Powerful configuration options and sharp 1440p screen
+Best for businessLenovo ThinkCentre M90a Pro Gen 6Powerful configuration options and a 120Hz touchscreen

 Also recommendedMSI Modern AM271P 11MVersatile 27-inch all-in-one with HDMI passthrough